 Dr. Tsui’s research focuses on housing history, built heritage conservation, and the history and theory of city planning in the 20th century.
 Her research projects have emanated from a fundamental concern with the way housing history is written in China and Hong Kong.
 These projects focus on, firstly, the origins of public housing; secondly, the contributions of nongovernmental organizations in welfare housing provisions; and lastly, the history of private-sector housing and the culture of homeownership.

-Housing history, Chinese urbanism, and the history and theory of city planning in twentieth-century China.
+Housing history, buit heritage conservation, history and theory of city planning in twentieth-century China.